Altinity/clickhouse-demo-dataset-migration/README.md

 clickhouse-client -q "SELECT count() FROM nyc_taxi_rides.tripdata;"
 ```

+### Check Dataset

 Ensure all dictionaries are healthy via

 ```bash
 clickhouse-client -q "SELECT * FROM system.dictionaries;"
 ```

-There should be two dictionaries and no errors reported on their statuses \
+There should be two dictionaries and no errors reported on their statuses

+## Close SSH-tunnel

 Now let’s terminate SSH-tunnel to ‘etalon data server’

 Find `SSH`-tunnel process `PID`